ammonhaggerty/ANEX/README.md

 ---

-**Note:** This specification is designed to provide a foundation for the PAEX protocol using FIPA standards.
+**Note:** This specification is designed to provide a foundation for the ANEX protocol using FIPA standards.
 Developers are encouraged to extend and adapt the protocol to meet specific requirements, keeping in mind the importance of security, compliance, and scalability as the system evolves.